sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 ### Orienteering

-With 1 minuteís work you can cobble together a makeshift compass.
+With 1 minute√≠s work you can cobble together a makeshift compass.
 Compasses made in this way become useless after 1 hour and have no sale value.
 You also gain an expertise die on checks made for the Chronicle journey activity.
 In addition, you gain proficiency in Survival and its *wayfinding* skill specialty.
 If you already have this skill specialty you instead gain a Survival skill specialty of your choice.

 ### Reengineering Nature